soffes/SAMLoadingView/Readme.markdown

 Simple loading view for UIKit.

-SAMLoadingView is tested on iOS 6 and requires ARC.
+SAMLoadingView is tested on iOS 6 &amp; 7 and requires ARC.
 Released under the [MIT license](LICENSE).

 ## Example